-Light green foliage emerges in spring, and matures to a rich shade of green.
+Light green foliage emerges in spring and matures to a rich shade of green.
 This foliage will last until cold weather arrives, at which point the deciduous Taiga Clematis goes dormant for a winter slumber.
-However, some warmer zones may find the this vine to be semi-evergreen.
+However, some warmer zones may find this vine to be semi-evergreen.

 This moderate grower features a reliable climbing habit and is stunning on a trellis.
 This Clematis can only grow around thin supports, so keep that in mind when selecting a trellis or fence.
 Furthermore, attaching this vine to walls requires the usage of additional supports, such as mesh, nails, or screws.

 We also recommend planting this eye-catching vine in a container.
 Try pairing it with the Everillo Carex for a unique texture and color contrast.

 At a mature size of 8′ H x 3′ W, expect to be wowed by an impressive bounty of blooms.

 Plant in Full Sun to Part Shade.
 Full sun will yield more blooms, but be careful if you are located in the Southern US.
 Afternoon sun in particularly intense in these areas.
 Consequently, it can prove too harsh for this vine.
 Instead, plant the Taiga Clematis where it will receive morning sun and afternoon shade.

 Well-draining garden soil is essential.
 If your soil drains poorly, try amending it with some compost.
 This will improve the quality of the soil, as well as providing steady food for your plant for several months.